 The iconic Royal Courts of Justice on the Strand, houses both the Court of Appeal and the High Court.
-The National Centre for Citizenship and the Law (NCCL) deliver interactive learning activities in the courtrooms providing memorable educational experiences.
+National Justice Museum Education deliver interactive learning activities in the courtrooms providing memorable educational experiences.
 This historic and professional environment is ideal for hands-on learning about the law, how to live within it and careers within the Justice System.

 Through tours and courtroom workshops, students will discover the building, its history and explore real cases.
 Groups are able to re-enact historical or contemporary civil or criminal trials led by experienced legal education facilitators.
 Cases are relevant to many areas of the curriculum including law, history and SMSC and cover a range of key skills.

 Legal professionals such as judges, barristers and solicitors are also actively involved in the programme and help enhance careers enrichment and aspirations through talks and Q&A sessions with students.

 Activities are delivered every weekday throughout the year.
 Session times are either 10.30-12.30 or 13.00-15.00 and are suitable for: Primary, Secondary and College/University visits.

 For more details and booking information, please visit the National Justice Museum Education website.

 Just a stone's throw from the Supreme Court is another inspiring building at the heart of national life.

 With a rich tradition of Christian worship and over a thousand years of history, why not combine your visit to the Court with booking your group onto one of the professionally-led sessions (lasting around 90 minutes - 2 hours) from the Abbey's varied programme of events.